naelopode/TemperatureLogger/README.md

 The goal is to measure temperature at different depth in a rock for several months.
 With this version we can log 6 temperatures sensors relatively precisely and log this data on an SD card.
 The logger should be able to run for several months outside.

+# Containing
+1. Arduino Code
+2. Fritzing file
+3. Gerber and PDF file of the custom PCB

 # Capture data example
 ![](img/temp_graph.svg)